 If students are not picked up by the end of the After-School Program (6:00 pm), the office will begin attempts to contact parents.
 If La Paloma Academy is unable to reach parents and/or parents are unable to pick up their child(ren), all contact numbers and emergency numbers will be called.
 If all numbers have been exhausted and the child has still not been picked up, the police and/or DCS (Department of Child Safety) will be contacted.
+Children picked up by parents or guardians after 6:00 pm will receive a "strike" in the program.
 Children picked up by parents after 6:00 pm will be charged \$1 per minute, per child.